Helen Fisher (anthropologist)

 Helen Elizabeth Fisher (May 31, 1945 – August 17, 2024) was an American anthropologist, human behaviour researcher, and self-help author.
 She was a biological anthropologist, a senior research fellow at The Kinsey Institute of Indiana University, and a member of the Center For Human Evolutionary Studies in the Department of Anthropology at Rutgers University.
 Prior to Rutgers University, she was a research associate at the American Museum of Natural History in New York City.

 Fisher said that when she began researching for her dissertation, she considered the one thing all humans have in common – their reproductive strategies.
 She and several collaborators authored the first MRI study to associate early-stage romantic love with brain areas such as the ventral tegmental area, which produces dopamine in response to viewing images of one's beloved.
 In 2005, she was hired by match.com to help build chemistry.com, which used her research and experience to create both hormone-based and personality-based matching systems.
 She was one of the main speakers at the 2006 and 2008 TED conference.
 On January 30, 2009, she was featured in an ABC News 20/20 special, Why Him?
 Why Her?
 The Science of Seduction, where she discussed her most recent research on brain chemistry and romantic love.
-Despite her notoriety, Fisher only co-authored two scientific studies on romantic love.
+Although Fisher has authored and co-authored numerous scholarly articles in anthropology and human behavior, her empirical research specifically focused on romantic love consists of two co-authored studies.

 Fisher appeared in the 2014 documentary film about heartbreak and loneliness, entitled Sleepless in New York and the 2017 PBS Nova special on computerized dating, 'How to Find Love Online'.

 Fisher advised that in order to sustain long-term deep attachment and romantic love, a couple should leverage neurochemistry by regularly having sex and physical contact (which drives up the oxytocin system), engaging in novel activities (which drives up the dopamine system), and saying nice things to one's partner (which reduces cortisol and cholesterol).

 Fisher died of endometrial cancer in the Bronx, on August 17, 2024, at the age of 79.